 The amount of your annual RMD withdrawal is based on a formula created by the IRS.

-To calculate your RMD, you'll need to divide your retirement account balance(s) as of December 31—adjusted for any outstanding transfers, rollovers and recharacterizations—by your life expectancy factor.
+To calculate your RMD, you'll need to divide your retirement account balance(s) as of December 31 of the prior year—adjusted for any outstanding transfers, rollovers and recharacterizations—by your life expectancy factor.

 The IRS allows account holders to withdraw the total RMD amount from one account or spread it across multiple qualifying retirement accounts.
 You can aggregate multiple IRAs and multiple 403(b)s but all other retirement account types must be satisfied separately.